LioQing/comp3278-icms/README.md

 - The database table file is `icms_tables.sql`.

-- The database data file without any account is `icms_data_empty.sql`.

 - The database data file with an existing account (username: timmy, password: icms20231123) is `icms_data.sql`.

 - The media files are in `media.zip`.